micahvista/VACmap/README.md

 # VACsim
-VACsim-—a tools to simulate and implant simple and complex structual variation to reference genome.
+VACsim-—a tool to simulate and implant simple and complex structural variation to reference genome.

 Input
 -----

-VACsim takes a configuration file used to generate simulated structual variation and a reference sequence as inputs.
-And VACsim allow user to specify or randomly create the type of complex structural variation.
+VACsim takes a configuration file used to generate simulated structural variation and a reference sequence as inputs.
+And VACsim allows user to specify or randomly create the type of complex structural variation.

 Output
 ------